suncoast-devs/handbook/lessons/js-ui-as-state/index.md

 What if the logic was:

-- Wait for transaction button click
+- Wait for the transaction button click
 - Add a transaction to the list
 - Redisplay the UI